aquilesC/aquiles.me/content/tech_notes/Creating desktop files.md

 # Creating .desktop files
 **Keywords**: #[[linux]] #[[AppImage]]

+This is a quick tutorial on how to create ``.desktop`` files for ``AppImage`` programs so that you can have a shortcut in the activities panel, can pin it to the sidebar, etc, on [[gnome]]-based computers.

+I use [[Zettlr]] as an example, but it works with any other program.

 1. Create a file like zettlr.desktop in ~/.local/share/application with the following::
 ```
   [Desktop Entry]